fri-datascience/course_ids/docs/Summarizing-data-01.md

 As mentioned above, ranges can be used to indicate a distributions asymmetry (skewness) or fat-tailedness (kurtosis).
 Although less commonly used, there exist numerical summaries of skewness and kurtosis that can be used instead.

 The following example shows the kurtosis and skewness for a gamma, normal, logistic and bimodal distribution.
-Observe how how the bimodal distribution has the lowest kurtosis, because the method fails:
+Observe how how the standard way of calculating kurtosis fails for the bimodal and assigns it the lowest kurtosis: